Retail: Retail marketing

 Presentation refers to the physical evidence that signals the retail image.
-Physical evidence may include a diverse range of elements – the store itself including premises, offices, exterior facade and interior layout, websites, delivery vans, warehouses, staff uniforms.
+Physical evidence may include a diverse range of elements – the store itself, including premises, offices, exterior facade and interior layout, websites, delivery vans, warehouses, and staff uniforms.
 The environment in which the retail service encounter occurs is sometimes known as the retail servicescape.
 The store environment consists of many elements such as aromas, the physical environment (furnishings, layout, and functionality), ambient conditions (lighting, air temperature, and music) as well as signs, symbols, and artifacts (e.g. sales promotions, shelf space, sample stations, visual communications).
 Retail designers pay close attention to the front of the store, which is known as the decompression zone.
 In order to maximize the number of selling opportunities, retailers generally want customers to spend more time in a retail store.
 However, this must be balanced against customer expectations surrounding convenience, access and realistic waiting times.
 The way that brands are displayed is also part of the overall retail design.
 Where a product is placed on the shelves has implications for purchase likelihood as a result of visibility and access.
 Ambient conditions, such as lighting, temperature and music, are also part of the overall retail environment.
-It is common for a retail store to play music that relates to their target market.
+It is common for a retail store to play music that relates to its target market.

 Shopper profiles

 Two different strands of research have investigated shopper behaviour.
-One is primarily concerned with shopper motivations.
-The other stream of research seeks to segment shoppers according to common, shared characteristics.
-To some extent, these streams of research are inter-related, but each stream offers different types of insights into shopper behaviour.
+One is primarily concerned with shopper motivations, while the other seeks to segment shoppers according to common, shared characteristics.
+To some extent, these streams of research are interrelated, but each offers different types of insights into shopper behaviour.